Reconstructing the velocity field beyond the local universe: Simulating the Peculiar Velocity Field

 We now wish to average the data on a particular scale.
-This is achieved by pixelising the cube equally in {\ex}, {\yy} and redshift \zcos with a transverse pixel scale of (24 $h^{-1}$ Mpc)$^2$.
+This is achieved by pixelising the cube equally in {\ex}, {\yy} and redshift {\zobs} with a transverse pixel scale of (24 $h^{-1}$ Mpc)$^2$.
 Thus we have $16\times16\times16$ = 4096 pixels in total.
-This scale is sufficiently large to smooth out non linearities in the velocities.
-For this analysis we consider the simulated galaxy cube at two redshift ranges: $0.08 < z \le0.18$ and $0.18<z\le0.27$.
-Their respective number densities are summarised in Table~\ref{tab:numden}.
-The first column in the table shows the redshift range of each simulated cube used in our analysis.
-The second column shows the pixel scale in square degrees.
-For each simulation the pixel scale is computed based on the midpoint of the redshift range as indicated.
-The third column shows the total number of objects in the catalogue and the final column is the number of objects per square degree.
-For the $0.08 < z \le0.18$ cube we have a total of 303, 575 objects which equates to an approximate number density of $\sim140$ galaxies per square degree.
-Shifting this cube to $0.18< z\le0.27$ corresponding to number density of $\sim341$ galaxies per square degree.
-For comparison we include the estimated number density from the SDSS Legacy as detailed in \cite{Ahn:2012arXiv1207.7137S} at a redshift range of $0.05\lesssim z\lesssim0.15$ comparable to the $0.08 < z \le0.18$ simulation.
-These details will be used in the analysis in section~\ref{sec:prospects}.
+This scale is sufficiently large to smooth out non-linearities in the velocities.
+We create two galaxy samples which both cover a range $0.08 < z \le0.18$ but which have different number densities of objects.
+For the high S/N case we have a total of 300,000 galaxies which equates to a number density of $N_{gal}\simeq140$ per deg$^2$.
+In the lower S/N sample we use the estimated number density from the SDSS Legacy survey, as detailed in \cite{Ahn:2012arXiv1207.7137S}, with a total number of 70,000 objects ($N_{gal}\simeq33$ per deg$^2$).
+Throughout we will refer to the high and low S/N catalogues as Mock~1 and Mock~2 respectively.
+For our method we use the observed redshift as a proxy for distance and so bin the data in observed redshift space.
+Therefore, for each slice in \zobs, we evaluate the average velocity $V_{ijk}$ for the ($i$, $j$)-th pixel in the $k$-th redshift slice.
+We denote the true and observed velocity fields respectively as {\vtrue} and {\vnoise}.